 Admission is free for individual visitors.
 Please enquire about our modest fees for guided group tours.

-The Female Orphan School is open to the public every Thursday & Friday, 10am – 4pm, and the second Saturday of each month, 11am – 4pm, excluding long weekends and public holidays.
+The Female Orphan School is open to the public every Wednesday, Thursday & Friday, 10am – 4pm, and the first Saturday of each month, 11am – 4pm, excluding long weekends and public holidays.
 More information on getting here →

 Macquarie and Whitlam: visionary leaders brought together by the Female Orphan School